DivyanshSinha-69/Simon-Game/README.md

 ## Acknowledgements

 - Inspired by the classic Simon electronic game.
-- Sounds and graphics were sourced from [source name/link].
-- Built with love by [Your Name] and contributors.
+- Built with love by Divyansh Sinha.